misho-kr/mesos-aurora-restful/DESIGN.md

 ## Execution Modes

-This section explain in more details the different execution modes that are supported by the REST service.
+This section explain in details the different execution modes to process and execute in parallel many requsts that are supported by the RESTful server.

 The reason for making these options available is due to the fact that the Aurora client libraries are not designed to be multi-threaded (MT) safe.
-It was not known in advance how the code would behave when the Tornado framework runs multiple threads in the same process and they enter critical section that may lead to corrupted and invaid data.
-On the other hand a REST service that may block for one and more seconds for each request is not going to be that useful, so such restriction had to be resolved or worked-around.
-And these design goals -- reasonable performance and MT-safety led to the imlemention of several different ways to accept and delegate REST API calls to the Aurora scheduler.
+It was not known in advance how the code would behave when the Tornado framework runs multiple threads in the same process -- as they enter critical section that may lead to corrupted and invaid data.
+On the other hand a REST service that serializes the request execution is not going to be that useful, so such restriction had to be resolved or worked-around.
+It is these design goals -- reasonable performance and MT-safety led to the implemention of several different ways to accept and delegate REST API calls to the Aurora scheduler.

-The REST service can be started in one of several execution modes, and that mode remains active until the server exits, i.e. it can not be changed on the fly.
-Some modes allow the service to scale up and handle multiple requests simultaneously, and therefore are expected to be used most of the time.
-Others are useful only for troubleshooting problems in the code of the REST service so they will be used rarely.
+The REST service can be started in one of several execution modes, and that mode can not be changed after the server has started.
+Some modes allow the service to scale up and handle multiple requests simultaneously, at the risk that runtime errors may occur due simultaneous access and modification to data that not protected by MT-primitives to ensure it does not get corrupted and is always in correct state.
+Others modes guarantee that no such errors will occur but do not provide the same level of parallelism and runtime performance.
+There is even one that is useful only for troubleshooting problems in the code of the REST service so it will be used rarely.

-The recommended mode is __asynchronous execution with multiple threads__ as the example above demonstrated.
+The recommended execution mode is __asynchronous execution with multiple threads__ as the example above demonstrated.

 All execution modes are categorized into two groups as described below.